Cosmic Origins Spectrograph (COS)

 Ball Aerospace built the Cosmic Origins Spectrograph (COS) instrument for the Hubble Space Telescope to study fundamental problems in cosmology and astrophysics.

 - Origin of large-scale structure and intergalactic medium

 - Origins of stars and planets

-COS will be almost 10 times more sensitive in the far-ultraviolet and will observe distant quasars too faint for detection by previous spectrographs.
+COS is almost 10 times more sensitive in the far-ultraviolet and observes distant quasars too faint for detection by previous spectrographs.
 COS uses two detectors; one is Ball Aerospace-built and uses multi-anode microchannel array (MAMA) technology.

 Servicing Mission 4 Activities

 COS replaced the Ball Aerospace-built Corrective Optics Space Telescope Axial Replacement (COSTAR) that corrected the spherical aberration of Hubble’s primary mirror in 1993.